Passengers will be able to choose between Lite, Value and Flex bundles designed to cater to various travel and budget needs

 Passengers travelling in business class, however, will see no changes to the existing business class fares.

 Flydubai carried over 10.4 million passengers in 2017 alone.
-Since its inception in 2009, it has built a network of 90 destinations in 46 countries spanning from Bangladesh, Finland, Russia and Zanzibar.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Since its inception in 2009, it has built a network of 90 destinations in 46 countries spanning from Bangladesh, Finland, Russia and Zanzibar.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.